Rari-Capital/nova/docs/spec.md

     - Other solutions rely on modified trust assumptions via bonds, etc. These solutions simply do not meet the **ironclad security needs of DeFi developers.**

-  - Most importantly every one these past projects do not provide the tools developers desperately need.
+  - Most importantly every one these past projects do not provide the ultimate flexibility developers desperately need.
     - _They are only useful for transfering tokens between chains/rollups_, but are unable to allow users and contracts to trustlessly read from or write to L1 from the comfort of L2.

 ## Solution Summary